canarybuilds/zulip/templates/zerver/help/search-for-messages.md

 ## List of operators

-As you start typing, Zulip will suggest possible operator completions.
+As you start typing, Feniks Chat will suggest possible operator completions.
 Operators can be used with keywords, or on their own.
 For example,

 * `stream:design logo` will search for the word `logo` within `#design`